matearg/.config/README.md

 * In Windows:

-Before moving nvim folder to your ~/.config folder:
+Before moving /nvim to your ~/.config:

 ```
 mkdir ~/AppData/Local/nvim/